How to apply for a visa?

 Processing time of the application

 Submit your visa application at a mission of Finland or a visa centre no later than 15 days before travel.
-The application can be submitted at the earliest six months before the intended visit.
+You may submit an application no more than six (6) months before the start of the intended visit.

 In case Finland is represented in the country by another Schengen state, the processing time is usually longer.